Deal struck to produce vaccines in UK for any future flu pandemic

 A deal has been struck to produce vaccines in the UK in the event of a future flu pandemic.

-The UK Health Security Agency (UKHSA) has agreed an advance purchase agreement (APA) with healthcare company CSL Seqirus for it to produce more than 100 million vaccines in the event a flu pandemic is declared.
+The UK Health Security Agency (UKHSA) has agreed an advance purchase agreement with healthcare company CSL Seqirus for it to produce more than 100 million vaccines if or when a flu pandemic is declared.

+The firm is already one of the world’s biggest flu vaccine manufacturers but the deal would supply the volume of doses needed during a pandemic.

 The UKHSA said this is the first time the manufacturing process would be based entirely in the UK, ensuring access to vaccines if the global demand outweighs supply.